myhdl/site-myhdl-dev/gsoc/gsoc_app_template.md

   the program.
 Also understand that during the project you will issue weekly progress reports against that plan on your blog.
-* We also strongly encourage participants to generate a presentation and present on there project at a conference.
-Regional Python conferences are great, exampe [PyOhio]().
+* We also strongly encourage participants to generate a presentation and present their project at a conference.
+Regional Python conferences are great, an example [PyOhio](pyohio.org).
 Other conferences:
   The Embedded Systems Conference (ESC) or various IEEE gatherings.

-In planning your project, indicate where you expect certain tests to pass and when documentaiton will be completed.
+In planning your project, indicate where you expect certain tests to pass and when **documentaiton will be completed**.
 Also indicate numerous tests you envision being created for the project.

 Please do not verbatim copy text from the ideas page, or from other